 Attendance day per new referral is the average number of attendance days for each new referral to a functional centre.
 It is calculated by dividing the number of attendance days by the number of new referrals in each period.
 This indicator may be further broken down by category of service recipient (e.g., inpatient, resident, client hospital).
 In those cases, the numerator and denominator should only include the number of attendance days and the number of new referrals associated with the specified category of service recipient.
 Note: This indicator is most appropriate when calculated on an annual basis.

-Attendance Days - Face-to-Face and Non-Face-to-Face Total New Referrals
+Attendance Days - in-person and virtual Total New Referrals

 Workload Indicators

 Distribution of Service Recipient Workload Units by Category of Service Recipient (%)